dominikkiese/PFFRGSolver.jl/README.md

 # Documentation

-All exported functions and structs from PFFRG.jl are equipped with docstrings, which can be accessed by switching to help mode in the Julia REPL.
+All exported functions and structs from PFFRG.jl are equipped with docstrings, accessible by switching to help mode in the Julia REPL.

 # Citation